Pricing cake when a recipe asks for cups or grams makes pricing an ‘interesting’ process.

-One of the most common questions I get asked is ‘I am really not sure how to price my ingredients – just how do I do it?’
+And one of the most common questions I get asked is ‘I am really not sure how to price my ingredients when pricing cake – just how do I do it?’

 And this is especially more tricky if the recipe being used requires ‘cups’ as a measurement – and the bags purchased from the shops are in grams or ounces or even pounds.